UK's Truss stands by 'disruption' agenda despite Tory doubts

 BIRMINGHAM, England (AP) — U.K. Prime Minister Liz Truss pledged Wednesday to ride out the turmoil unleashed by her tax-cutting economic agenda, saying the “disruption” will pay off in a wealthier, more efficient Britain.

-Truss vowed to will stick with her plan to reshape Britain’s economy through tax cuts and deregulation in a bid to end years of sluggish growth.
-She said cutting taxes was “the right thing to do, morally and economically,” and accused her opponents of being “anti-growth.”
+Truss vowed to stick with her plan to reshape Britain’s economy through tax cuts and deregulation in a bid to end years of sluggish growth.
+She said cutting taxes was “the right thing to do, morally and economically.”

 After taking the stage to the strains of the 1990s hit “Moving on Up,” Truss acknowledged that “these are stormy days” for a country still mourning the death of Queen Elizabeth II and rocked by Russia’s invasion of Ukraine.

+“In these tough times, we need to step up.
+I am determined to get Britain moving, to get us through the tempest and put us on a stronger footing as a nation,” she said, as she vowed to “stand by our Ukrainian friends, however long it takes.”

-Truss shrugged off a brief protest by two Greenpeace activists who unfurled a banner in the hall reading “Who voted for this?” — and were escorted out of the hall to boos from the audience.
+Truss shrugged off a brief protest by two Greenpeace activists who unfurled a banner reading “Who voted for this?” — and were escorted out of the hall to boos from the audience.

 “Whenever there is change, there is disruption,” Truss said.
 “Not everyone will be in favor.
 But everyone will benefit from the result — a growing economy and a better future.
 That is what we have a clear plan to deliver.”

+The pound, which has been on a roller-coaster journey since Truss unveiled her economic proposals last month, fell about 1% to $1.136 after the speech.

-That plan already has many critics inside the Conservative Party.
-Truss’ first big policy, a stimulus package that includes 45 billion pounds ($50 billion) in tax cuts to be paid for by government borrowing, alarmed financial markets when it was announced Sept.
-23. The pound plunged to a record low against the dollar, and the Bank of England was forced to intervene to prop up the bond market and stop a wider economic crisis.
+The currency had hit a record low of $1.03 soon after Truss announced a stimulus package that includes 45 billion pounds ($50 billion) in tax cuts to be paid for by government borrowing on Sept.
+23. The Bank of England was forced to intervene to prop up the bond market and stop a wider economic crisis.

 Under political and financial pressure, the government on Monday scrapped the most unpopular part of its budget package: a tax cut on earnings above 150,000 pounds ($167,000) a year.
 That will save about 2 billion pounds, a small share of the government’s 45 billion-pound tax-cutting plan.
 Most economists say deep public spending cuts will be needed to pay for the rest.

-The government says it will publish a fully costed fiscal plan, alongside an economic forecast from the independent Office for Budget Responsibility, on Nov.
+The government says it will publish a fully costed fiscal plan, alongside an independent economic forecast, on Nov.
 23.

 Truss defended the chaotic rollout of her economic measures, saying that in extraordinary times, “it would have been wrong not to have proceeded rapidly with our energy and tax plan.”